 Concert Band and Jazz Band Director

 Lakeisha Frith is a GMYS alumni and a graduate of Florida Atlantic University with a Bachelors Degree in Arts and Humanities.
 Ms. Frith began working with GMYS in 2005 as the String Orchestra Assistant and is now the GMYS Executive Assistant, teaching beginning string classes and fulfilling administrative office duties and grant compliance.
-Ms. Frith has attended teacher trainings at the Indiana University String Academy’s Teacher’s Retreat as well as Suzuki method teacher trainings.
+Ms. Frith has attended teacher trainings at the Indiana University String Academy’s Teacher’s Retreat as well as Suzuki method teacher trainings and is a popular private strings teacher in Miami-Dade County.

 Mr. Oliver Diez, born and raised in Hialeah, received his Bachelor’s degree in Music Education from Florida International University in 1999 and promptly began his teaching career at Palmetto Elementary School where he still teaches today.
 Throughout the past years he has helped develop a strong music program by starting a chorus, string orchestra, salsa dancers club, a full concert band, and a jazz ensemble.
 He was named Rookie Teacher of the Year in 1999 and Teacher of the Year in 2003.
-His groups have performed throughout the community of Pinecrest and Miami.
+His groups have performed throughout the communities of Pinecrest and Miami.
 In 2007 he was chosen to direct the Recorder Ensemble at the Superintendent Honors Music Festival.
 Mr. Diez’s Palmetto Singers and Concert Band have received countless Superior ratings at the annual Music U.S.A.
-Festival in Orlando, Florida where his concert band has been declared one of the top three elementary concert bands in the state.
+Festival in Orlando, Florida where his concert band has been declared one of the three top elementary concert bands in the state.
 His jazz combo performed at the Superintendent’s Holiday Program in 2010.
-His most recent recognition was receiving a proclamation from the Mayor of the Village of Pinecrest naming June 7th, 2011 as “Oliver Diez Day”.
+Recently Mr. Diez received a proclamation from the Mayor of the Village of Pinecrest naming June 7th, 2011 “Oliver Diez Day.

 Preparatory Division Teachers

-Jacolyn Alvarez, Lakeisha Frith, Kimberly Rotalante, Tinder Burris, Besnik Hashani, Glenn Perry, Lori Patrick, Laura Wilcox, Jonathan Dadurka, Sarah Wallace, David Burris, Erich Rivero, Linda Shapanka, John Bixby, Luis Fernandez
+Jacolyn Alvarez, Lakeisha Frith, Kimberly Rotalante, Stephanie Jaimes, Besnik Hashani, Glenn Perry, Lori Patrick, Laura Wilcox, Magdalena Luciani, Sarah Wallace, Jessica Diaz, Erich Rivero, Linda Shapanka, John Bixby, Luis Fernandez, Felipe Diaz, Mirlynez Mendez

 Orchestra and Chamber Coaches

-Laura Wilcox- Chamber Coordinator, Jose Leon, Carol Nicholson, Tinder Burris, Jon Dadurka, Calvin Jenkins, Tyson Voigt, Sandra Rubio, Hector Gomez
+Laura Wilcox-Chamber Coordinator, Jose Leon, Carol Nicholson, Tyson Voigt, Sandra Rubio, Hector Gomez